-I’ve been fortunate enough to have eighteen different guests come to visit in 2017, with more on the way before the end of the year.
+I’ve been fortunate enough to have many different guests come to visit in 2019, with more on the way before the end of the year.
 Some even coming two or three times.
 It can seem hectic, but it’s also a great way to re-experience the best parts of the Netherlands and introduce your guests to a home different from their own.

 *Warning, anyone who know me, knows that I like puns… puns and memes ahead.

 In my opinion, Autumn is one of the best seasons in the Netherlands.
 The canals and streets are coated in shades of brown leaves.
 The place just looks sort of magical when this happens.
 I’ll keep this one to a minimum, seeing as autumn is almost over.